Kash-Pandz/MD_SIMULATION/unbiased_md/README.md

 ## Methodology

 - [ ] Disulfide detection.
 Pairs of cysteine SG atoms within 2.5 Å are identified with MDAnalysis and the corresponding residues are renamed CYS → CYX so downstream tools treat them as bonded.
 - [ ] Terminal capping.
 N- and C- termini capped with ACE (acetyl) and NME (N-methylamide) respectively.
-Cap atom positions are placed from standard Engh & Hugh peptide-bond parameters (C–N = 1.329 Å, C=O = 1.231 Å, C–CA = 1.522 Å, CA–C–N = 116.2°,
-C–N–CA = 121.7°) using the Natural Extension Reference Frame (NeRF) algorithm (Parsons et al., 2005).
-Peptide bonds are placed trans (ω = 180°); φ of the first residue is set to −120°, and ψ of the last residue is derived from the existing carbonyl O so the new amide lies in the correct peptide plane.
+Cap atom positions are placed from standard Engh & Hugh peptide-bond parameters (C-N = 1.329 Å, C=O = 1.231 Å, C-CA = 1.522 Å, CA-C-N = 116.2°, C-N-CA = 121.7°) using the Natural Extension Reference Frame (NeRF) algorithm (Parsons et al., 2005).
+Peptide bonds are placed trans (ω = 180°); φ of the first residue is set to -120°, and ψ of the last residue is derived from the existing carbonyl O so the new amide lies in the correct peptide plane.
+- [ ] Protonation. pdb2pqr3.x with PROPKA-driven titration-state prediction and the AMBER naming convention.
+- [ ] Solvation.
+OpenMM `Modeller.addSolvent` with TIP3P water, 1.0 nm padding, and 0.15 M Na⁺/Cl⁻ (charge-neutralising)